Parseval frames of exponentially localized magnetic Wannier functions: Abstract

 \section{Abstract}

-Motivated by the analysis of Hofstadter-like Hamiltonians for a 2-dimensional crystal in presence of a uniform transverse magnetic field, we study the possibility to construct spanning sets of exponentially localized (generalized) Wannier functions for the space of occupied states.
+Motivated by the analysis of gapped periodic quantum systems in presence of a uniform magnetic field in dimension $d \le 3$, we study the possibility to construct spanning sets of exponentially localized (generalized) Wannier functions for the space of occupied states.

-When the magnetic flux per unit cell satisfies a certain rationality condition, by going to the momentum-space description one can model $m$ occupied energy bands by a real-analytic and $\Z^2$-periodic family $\set{P(\kk)}_{\kk \in \R^2}$ of orthogonal projections of rank $m$.
-More generally, in dimension $d \le 3$, a moving \emph{orthonormal basis} of $\Ran P(\kk)$ consisting of real-analytic and $\Z^d$-periodic Bloch vectors can be constructed if and only if the first Chern number(s) of $P$ vanish(es).
+When the magnetic flux per unit cell satisfies a certain rationality condition, by going to the momentum-space description one can model $m$ occupied energy bands by a real-analytic and $\Z^{d}$-periodic family $\set{P(\kk)}_{\kk \in \R^{d}}$ of orthogonal projections of rank $m$.
+A moving \emph{orthonormal basis} of $\Ran P(\kk)$ consisting of real-analytic and $\Z^d$-periodic Bloch vectors can be constructed if and only if the first Chern number(s) of $P$ vanish(es).
 Here we are mainly interested in the topologically obstructed case.

-First, by dropping the generating condition, we show how to construct a collection of $m-1$ \emph{orthonormal}, real-analytic, and $\Z^d$-periodic Bloch vectors.
-Second, by dropping the orthonormality condition, we can construct a \emph{Parseval frame} of $m+1$ real-analytic and $\Z^d$-periodic Bloch vectors which generate $\Ran P(\kk)$.
-Both constructions are based on a two-step logarithm method which produces a moving orthonormal basis in the topologically trivial case.
+First, by dropping the generating condition, we show how to algorithmically construct a collection of $m-1$ \emph{orthonormal}, real-analytic, and $\Z^d$-periodic Bloch vectors.
+Second, by dropping the linear independence condition, we construct a \emph{Parseval frame} of $m+1$ real-analytic and $\Z^d$-periodic Bloch vectors which generate $\Ran P(\kk)$.
+Both algorithms are based on a two-step logarithm method which produces a moving orthonormal basis in the topologically trivial case.

 A moving Parseval frame of analytic, $\Z^d$-periodic Bloch vectors corresponds to a Parseval frame of exponentially localized composite Wannier functions.
-We extend this construction to the case of Hofstadter-like Hamiltonians with an irrational magnetic flux per unit cell and show how to produce Parseval frames of exponentially localized generalized Wannier functions also in this setting.
+We extend this construction to the case of magnetic Hamiltonians with an irrational magnetic flux per unit cell and show how to produce Parseval frames of exponentially localized generalized Wannier functions also in this setting.

+Our results are illustrated in crystalline insulators modelled by $2d$ discrete Hofstadter-like Hamiltonians, but apply to certain continuous models of magnetic Schr\"{o}dinger operators as well.

 \textsc{Keywords.} Wannier functions, Parseval frames, constructive algorithms, Hofstadter Hamiltonian.

 \textsc{Mathematics Subject Classification 2010.} 81Q10, 81Q15, 81Q30, 81Q70.